Renée Chen: Early life

-Album Debut
+Album debut

 Renee moved to Taiwan in 2002 which proved to be a unique experience after being away for 12 years.
 Her company arranged a rigorous training schedule which she followed for one year before her debut.
 She was forced to sleep in the management conference room for over a year before earning enough money to pay for her own apartment.
-She was often asked to perform background harmonies and choreograph dance routines for fellow artists, which she did, often for no pay.
-It was during this time that Renee would learn to push herself to be responsible and stay prepared for the opportunities ahead.
+She was often asked to perform background harmonies and choreograph dance routines for fellow artists.

 Renee eventually signed a record deal with Warner Music.
 She made her debut on November 6, 2003, with "Who's Renee".
 To accompany her debut were endorsements with Far East Tone, a major phone carrier in Taiwan, which launched a campaign together with her first single, "Feel Good".
 Her debut received critical acclaim and Warner Music continued to release singles from the album, attracting endorsements from Nike, DaDa, Niessing Jewelry, Kiehl's and many others including collaborations with the Department of Public Transportation.
 Her first public performance was at the Beijing Warner Music 10th anniversary concert in front 80,000 people.
 "Who's Renee" was an up-tempo, Hip-Hop/RnB album that displayed Renee's versatility both as a singer and dancer, but also helped introduce a new generation of westernized pop to the Chinese market.
 Renee was nominated for Best New Artist in the 2004 Golden Melody Awards, the youngest artist (18 years old) in the history of the awards to be nominated in that category, which was won by JJ Lin.

-Absence And Comeback
+Absence and Comeback

 Following the success of "Who's Renee", her management quickly arranged for a second release.
 This sparked a difference in opinion between Renee and her company on the direction of her music career.
 Although the album was eventually completed, it was never released and Renee returned to Los Angeles to wait the remainder of her contract, ending the relationship with both Warner Music and her management.

 Following a 3-year absence, Renee returned to Taiwan in 2006 to restart her music career.
 She appeared as a guest in Leehom Wang's music video "Cockney Girl" which caught the attention of Sony Music Entertainment.
 Sony executives later arranged for a meeting where she revealed over forty demos compiled over the course of her absence.
 They immediately drafted a contract and signed her on the same day.

 "Miracle" was released on November 6, 2008, which was also the 5th anniversary to the release of "Who's Renee".
 It was met with mostly positive reviews and ultimately helped revive her image as a capable artist.
-Far East Tone launched a follow-up campaign together with her first single from the album "愛的奇蹟" which was followed by "幸福導航“ and ”Shopping" with much fanfare.
+Far East Tone launched a follow-up campaign together with her first single from the album "愛的奇蹟" which was followed by "幸福導航" and "Shopping" with much fanfare.